-Another reason for rounds is that when an agent asks for the full manuscript, some agents want to know.
+Another reason for rounds is that when one agent asks for the full manuscript, some of the other agents want to know.
 But especially if you receive an offer from one agent, you want to politely cover the phone as you scream, then tell them you’d like to think about it for two weeks.
 After you calm down, you jot down an email saying, “I’ve had an offer and I would like to let you know, in case you were interested.”
 Something like that, maybe fancier.
-Anyway, the agent will think, “hey, if they have an offer, the story might be really good.
+Send it to all the other agents with whom you have a submission.
+Anyway, the agent will think, “Hey, if they have an offer, the story might be really good.
 I’d better check it out.”
 That raises you to the top of the slush pile.
 Now, if more than one agent is interested, you have your pick.
 If you just know that you want that first agent when they contact you, go for it.
-Surely you’ve vetted your agents before you sent to them anyway.
-In which case, you need to jot down an email saying, “I’ve accepted representation” and send it to all the agents you have queries out with.
-See why you might want to do it in rounds?
-Let me caution you though, do NOT think it’s a smart idea to falsely tell an agent that you have an offer just to raise you to the top of the pile.
+Surely, you’ve vetted your agents before you sent to them anyway.
+In which case, you need to jot down an email saying, “I’ve accepted representation,” and send it to all the agents you have queries out with.
+See why you might want to do it in rounds? **Let me caution you though, do NOT think it’s a smart idea to falsely tell an agent that you have an offer just to raise you to the top of the pile.
 They may ask who your offer is with, or what agency you are considering.

 Please, please, do not query agents (or editors) over social media.
 You will probably be ignored and deleted.
 Not maliciously, of course not.
 They have queries and manuscripts that they are working on who came through the correct channels, and don’t have time for those who don’t follow the rules.
 I have people write to me and say, “I don’t do queries, but do you want my book?”